José Rodríguez Alvira

 Kirnberger III

-Kirnberger divides the syntonic comma between four fifths (in yellow).
-The fifth between F sharp and C sharp is a little bit larger than the reduced fifths and it is the same size as the equal temperament fifth:
+Kirnberger divides the syntonic comma into four fifths (in yellow).
+The fifth between F# and C# is slightly larger than the reduced fifths and is the same size as the equal temperament fifth:

 Werkmeister III

-Werkmeister divides the Pythagorean comma between four fifths (in yellow):
+Werkmeister divides the Pythagorean comma into four fifths (in yellow):

-Listen again Prelude in A flat major BWV 862 by J. S. Bach, this time with the Werckmeister III temperament:
+Listen again to J. S. Bach's Prelude in A flat major BWV 862, this time using the Werckmeister III temperament:

 And again with the meantone temperament: